 If you’re a restaurant who is churning clients you should fully expect to receive bad reviews.
 You will have staff who drops the ball, you will have grumpy people, you will have picky people who no one could please – it comes with the business.
 On the other hand, poor online reviews can show you where you need to still improve (and we all need to continue to improve) so try to look at it as a way to get real, unfiltered feedback from your market.

 People want authenticity and the younger generations actually LIKE seeing negative reviews because they want to “know the dirt”, as one millennial shared with me.
 And, in some cases, even those of us who are older want to go in with our eyes open.
 If the restaurant review is a one-star because it’s “typical bar food but drinks are great” – if that’s all I’m expecting and all I want – that review won’t deter me from stopping in.
 Now, if that bad review talks about how dirty things are – that’s going to stop me from coming in!
-You, as the business owner need to listen to that feedback, clean whatever it was, apologize to the reviewer, train your team to ensure no one ever calls your restaurant dirty again – before you go out of business.
+You, as the business owner, need to listen to that feedback, clean whatever it was, apologize to the reviewer, train your team to ensure no one ever calls your restaurant dirty again – before you go out of business.

-The below example is a Google review that had no comments attached, just a 1-star review, frustrating for a business who has only 4 and 5 star reviews from all other reviews.
+The below example is a Google review that had no comments attached, just a 1-star review, frustrating for a business who has only 4 and 5-star reviews from all other reviews.
 We think this is a great response from the owner.

-Some reviews can happen accidently, especially on Facebook and it’s happened to clients who were small enough that they knew this was not a customer.
-First, a user might accidently hit the one-star scrolling through your page and not even realize it.
+Some reviews can happen accidentally, especially on Facebook and it’s happened to clients who were small enough that they knew this was not a customer.
+First, a user might accidentally hit the one-star scrolling through your page and not even realize it.
 Secondly, they might be a competitor or simply a mean person.
 Regardless, a simple response stating you’re disappointed with their response since they haven’t done business with you will ping them.
-If they accidently did it, perhaps they’ll remove it as they will receive a message that you responded to their review.
+If they accidentally did it, perhaps they’ll remove it as they will receive a message that you responded to their review.
 If they don’t, you do have the chance to flag false reviews on some platforms.

 Facebook will allow you to report it and then you just have to be patient while they review it.
-Select the three little buttons to the right of the reviewers name to see the pop-up menu.
+Select the three little buttons to the right of the reviewer’s name to see the pop-up menu.